July 9, 2010

 According to Article 213 of the Industrial Property Law it is possible to use another company’s brand name in advertising as long as the comparison is intended to inform the public, and it is not tendentious, false or exaggerated.

 Article 32 of the Federal Law for the Protection of Consumers also penalizes unfair practices in comparative advertisements including unfair use of trademarks, contemplating the possibility of filing a complaint before the Consumer’s Bureau for such activities.

 As to the referral to a competitor’s product that has not been authorised, there are no specific provisions on this regard, and thus our recommendation would also be to submit the ad before COFEPRIS for an opinion or an authorization, in order for this authority to determine whether the ad implies a risk to public health.

 Article 40 of the Regulations indicates that the circulation of medical or scientific information is regulated if it is made with the purposes of advertisement.

 If this distribution is made or could be understood as having advertising purposes, a notice should be sent to COFEPRIS in accordance with article 42 which is addressed in question 3.1 above.

-There is no specific provision authorising or prohibiting teaser advertisements about medicines, even though the COFEPRIS has been known to make requirements before issuing authorisations on the same when they refer to products that require a medical prescription for their sale and are intended for the general public.
+There is no specific provision authorizing or prohibiting teaser advertisements about medicines, even though the COFEPRIS has been known to make requirements before issuing authorizations on the same when they refer to products that require a medical prescription for their sale and are intended for the general public.